Brendan Latimer -- Program and Evaluation Specialist

 Lindsay Szul- Community Events organizer

 Lindsay Szul is the Community Events Organizer with Heart-to-Heart.
-Lindsay studies Public Relations at Rowan University, where she focuses on communication and program planning.
-Working at Barnes and Noble, she gained experience in event planning and customer service.
-She is passionate about helping others, and tries to use every opportunity she is given to the best of her ability.
+Lindsay studied at Rowan University's College of Communications and Creative Arts, where she focuses on outreach and program planning.
+Working in a bookstore, she gained experience in event planning and customer service, and she is passionate about helping others and using her skills to make a positive impact.
 Overall, Lindsay is looking forward to serving her community through AmeriCorps, and grateful for this opportunity with Heart-to-Heart.

 John (Jamie) Hennelly - Grant Writer & Researcher and Web IT Specialist